Why study Design?

 Admission Requirements

-• Applications submitted after these dates will be reviewed based on remaining available program seats.
+• Applications submitted after January 10th will be reviewed based on remaining available program seats

-• A baccalaureate design degree from an accredited college or university, with at least a 3.0 undergraduate GPA (in a 4.0 grading system).
+• A bachelor's degree in Design from an accredited college or university, with at least a 3.0 undergraduate GPA (in a 4.0 grading system)

 • A resume or curriculum vitae summarizing accomplishments to date